alanyukeroo/IWACOM-IoT/README.md

 # IWACOM-IoT
-an platform for monitoring water quality
+a platform for monitoring water quality